 They weren't the only hard workers: Mrs Garrett and Mrs Hayhoe were tireless in their mission to keep the parents caffeinated.
 The full results can be found in the excel file below.

 This is a great place to start.
 They have meetings every two or three weeks during term time at the University of Kent.
-It is run by Owen Lyne, a lecturer in Mathematics, and John Dore, a retired Professor of Physics.
+It is run by Owen Lyne, a lecturer in Mathematics at the university.
 Sessions are on Saturdays from 2.00pm - 4.00pm, so it doesn't take up the whole day like most other events.
 Typically the children get a 30 minute lesson followed by formally paired games between the children.
 Mr Burns is usually there coaching, so the children will know at least one person!
 This is a very well run club and we would highly recommend it, but it is popular and they often have a waiting list for places.
 The children have to be 8 to join and should know the basic rules of the game already.
 If you are interested in your children joining please email Owen (O.D.Lyne@kent.ac.uk).

 A subsidiary benefit of the club is that it gives the children a potentially inspiring glimpse at what university is like: "Wow!
 They've got much nicer chairs than in my classroom!"
 "Is that Maths?
 It's just squiggles and letters!"